WITS Voices: A Place for Song in the Poetry Classroom

 The recording is slightly muffled, but I still find its magic moments audible: during the first full practice of a new song, 6- and 7-year-olds recite lyrics right before the guitar starts, and one child exclaims, “We’re recording!”
-I’d gone to Ms. Gilbert’s class at ten a.m., as I always did—my third-in-a-row of three 1st grade classes at Alki Elementary—and was introducing the kids to the surprise song they didn’t yet know they’d written.
+My WITS class at Alki Elementary began at ten a.m., as I always did—my third-in-a-row of three 1st grade classes—and was introducing the kids to the surprise song they didn’t yet know they’d written.
 At the end, you can hear my favorite moment of this 1:28 minute recording, the rustling of the lyrics sheets.
 “And then I’ll shake the guitar!”
 I’d joked with the kids after playing through the song the first time.
 “And then we’ll shake our paper!” yelled one of the children.
 So they did.

 In a few past summer writing camps, I led campers in developing a class song, a beautiful and immersive process that required extra time to practice the performance.
 I’d stayed away from this genre in in-school residencies, fearing we’d start to make a song and not be able to finish.
 I was reminded recently from writing lyrics with my 6-year-old niece, though, that young children love making songs, and that the melodies are delightful even when they’re very simple.
 Having made quick songs with her about everyday events (the proper way to do a piggyback, accidentally slipping off a kitchen chair, washing fruit before eating it, feeling tired but not wanting to go to sleep), I understood that in school, we could keep it easy and still engage a song to help create a meaningful celebration of our poetry.